Analysis of Multipartite Entanglement Distribution using a Central Quantum-Network Node: Verification of Analytical Expressions for Rate and Fidelity

 There are three parameters that can influence the rate of GHZ-state distribution.
-These are the success probability of Bell-state distribution $q_\text{link}$, the BSM success probability $q_\text{BSM}$, and the number of end nodes $N$.
+These are the success probability of Bell-state distribution $q_\text{link}$, the number of end nodes $N$ and the BSM success probability $q_\text{BSM}$.
 First, we examine the influence of $q_\text{link}$ on the accuracy of the leading-order expression for the rate (Eq. \eqref{eq:factory_rate}).
-In Figure \ref{fig:verification:rate_qlink}, we verify that the difference between the leading-order expression and its simulated value becomes negligible for $q_\text{link} \ll 1$.
+On the left in Figure \ref{fig:verification:rate_fidelity_qlink} we verify that the difference between the leading-order expression and its simulated value becomes negligible for $q_\text{link} \ll 1$.
 For larger values of $q_\text{link}$ it is much larger, with a maximum deviation of a factor $\sim 2$ for $q_\text{link} = 1$.
-Next, we investigate the influence of $N$.
-In Figure \ref{fig:verification:rate_N}, we see that as long as $q_\text{link}$ is small, agreement between the leading-order expression for the rate and its simulated value is good throughout the range $3 \leq N \leq 8$.
-Because it is computationally demanding to simulate large quantum states, we have not investigated the accuracy of the leading-order expression beyond $N=8$.
-Finally, We note that our treatment of the effect of $q_\text{BSM}$ on the rate in Section \ref{sec:estimates} is exact.
+While not shown here, we have checked that the leading-order expression is accurate for small values of $q_\text{link}$ for the number of end nodes $3 \leq N \leq 8$ (larger values become computationally demanding to simulate).
+The corresponding data can be found in our data repository \cite{factory-data}.
+Finally, we note that our treatment of the effect of $q_\text{BSM}$ on the rate in Section \ref{sec:estimates} is exact.
 Therefore, we do not explicitly investigate the influence of this parameter on the accuracy of the leading-order result here.
-However, we do note that we have observed that the leading-order result to be accurate for at least one nontrivial value of $q_\text{BSM}$, as the parameter was set to 0.95 for Figure \ref{fig:verification:rate_qlink}. \\
+However, we do note that the leading-order result is accurate for at least one nontrivial value of $q_\text{BSM}$, as the parameter was set to 0.95 for Figure \ref{fig:verification:rate_fidelity_qlink}. \\